Python-Test-Engineer/attercop/notes/START/01_complete_chain_python_security_guide.md

 - Upload coverage reports to services like Codecov or Coveralls
 - Set minimum coverage thresholds that must be met
 - Execute integration and end-to-end tests where applicable

+### Docker

+We can use Bandit and Docker Scout to test any images made.

 ## Deployment Gates